GSA/challenges-and-prizes/_all-challenges/1129-nih-prize-for-enhancing-faculty-gender-diversity-in-biomedical-and-behavioral-science.md

     2. Health Professional Schools and Graduate Schools

        * The entity must be an accredited public or non-profit private school that grants baccalaureate or advanced degrees in health professions or advanced degrees in biomedical and behavioral sciences.
-       * At the time of the prize competition submission, the entity must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.
+       * At the time of the prize competition submission, the entity must not have received support from the NIH totaling more than $6 million per year (in both direct and F&A/indirect costs) in 4 of the last 7 fiscal years.&nbsp;

   * Only one submission per institution is permitted.